1c7/srt-parser-2/README.md

 | 00:00:00.05  | :question: Yes for some of them | Yes :white_check_mark: |

-## This is SRT format standard
+## SRT Format Standard (kind of)
 | Format       | Is this SRT standard  |
 |--------------|-----------------------|
 | 00:00:01,544 | Yes :white_check_mark:|
 | 00:00:01.544 | No     :x:            |
 | 00:00:00.05  | No     :x:            |

-Note: There are no official SRT format standard.
+Note: There are no official SRT standard.
 `00:00:01.544` and `00:00:00.05` is not 100% wrong.
 There are gray area.
-Most example/code package on the internet use `00:00:01,544`
+But most tutorial/file/example/code on the internet use `00:00:01,544`

 ## Conclusion: Why this srt parser is better?
 1. Support more time format